Daily UI Challenge: Day 1-10

 The Daily UI challenge is a 100 day project in which I work on improving my design skills.
 You can follow along by viewing my design progression below.

 The first Daily UI challenge was creating a sign up form.
 This wasn't too difficult as my course at Bitmaker had several apps that involved a sign up page.
 My philosophy around sign ups:

 - Use social logins to allow for one button sign up

 Day 2: Credit Card Form

 The second day of the challenge asked to create a credit card form.
-I want to create something very simple.
-This is a step in the checkout phase that is very critical and so I wanted to eliminate any distractions as possible.
+I wanted to create something very simple.
+This is a step in the checkout phase that is very critical and so I wanted to eliminate distractions.

 - Credit card type (Visa/Mastercard) is auto-detected upon number input